michaelneale/goose-perception/README.md

 Let it run for a while (ie run it all the time in the background), over time goose will start either showing things to you (with windows showing up with little web apps or reports), it will put things quietly on your calendar to remind you, prepare documents for you for up coming things.

-It will also do a weekly "hype doc" summary celebrating all your hard work!
-There are many other things it may do, they all combine together as it learns what you do.
+For example it will do a weekly "hype doc" summary celebrating all your hard work!
+There are many other things it may do, they all combine together as it learns what you do. it knows when you are in a meeting, and can use the dialog to help you not miss follow up items and take action on them.

 You can also use verbal commands to ask it to do something (and it has the benefit of that learned context).
 A normal goose session can also benefit from this context as well.